sd17spring/sd17spring.github.io/_days/day-9.md

 ---
-activity_date: 2017-02-13
+activity_date: 2017-02-16
-date: 2017-02-13
+date: 2017-02-16
-description: Dictionaries, tuples, saving data sets with pickle
+description: Keeping secrets out of the public eye, Saving data sets with pickle
-published: false
+published: true
 title: Day 9
 ---

 ## Today

+* Securing secrets when working on code that goes to github.com
 * Walkthrough of pickling a dataset
 * Work on [pickling](/project-toolbox/pickling) toolbox

-## For Next Time

-* Reading journal, Think Python 13 (optional) and 15

-### Reading Journal Debrief

-We'll be going over your compiled answers ([full version]({{ site.data.course.urls.reading_journal_response_prefix }}day7_reading_journal_responses.ipynb), [abridged version]({{ site.data.course.urls.reading_journal_response_prefix }}day7_reading_journal_responses_abridged.ipynb)).

-### Walkthrough of Creating a Pickled Dataset

-Oliver will lead this activity in class using an ipython notebook.
+## Choose-your-own-adventure topics

+* Various topics are written on the whiteboards, stand up and move to a board with a topic you'd like to go over

 ## Mini-Project 3 Launch

-We'll do a quick slide deck on cool applications of text mining.
-Then, we'll have you get started on the project by doing the [Pickling toolbox](/project-toolbox/pickling).
-This toolbox will be especially useful in this mini- project, and it counts towards the 5 that you have to do by the end of Spring break (and the 3 you have to do before Spring break starts).
+You should consider starting MP3 by doing the [Pickling toolbox](/project-toolbox/pickling).
+This toolbox will be especially useful in this mini-project, and it counts towards the 5 that you have to do by March 23rd (and the 3 you have to do before Spring break starts).